 The College of Arts and Humanities lost Bob Hirth on Friday, Feb.
 10. Hirth, a passionate and active member of the Arts and Humanities Advisory Board, died after a battle with cancer.
 He was 71.

-Fresno State will honor Hirth by posting the campus flags at half-staff on Monday, March 13.
+Fresno State honored Hirth by posting the campus flags at half-staff on Monday, March 13.

 “Bob is a symbol of who we are as a College,” said Dean Saúl Jiménez-Sandoval.
 “Trained in the sciences, his heart was always enriched by the beauty of the arts, the transformational thoughts of the humanities, and the sense of belonging and hope these fundamental human expressions allow us to experience.”